cgwire/kitsu/README.rst

 midsize CG studios to manage their production and build pipeline efficiently.

-We apply software craftsmanship principles as much as possible.
-We love coding and consider strong qualities and good developer experience to matter a lot.
-Through our diverse experiences, we enable studios to produce quality software, so that they can focus more on the artistic work.
+We apply software craftmanship principles as much as possible.
+We love coding and consider that strong quality and good developer experience matter a lot.
+Our extensive experience allows studios to get better at managing production and doing software.
+They can focus more on the artistic work.

 Visit `cg-wire.com <https://cg-wire.com>`__ for more information.